San Francisco Giants minor league players: Jack Choate

 Jack Choate (born April 18, 2001) is an American professional baseball pitcher in the San Francisco Giants organization.

 Choate attended Westborough High School in Westborough, Massachusetts, and played college baseball at Assumption University.
 As a junior at Assumption in 2022, Choate appeared in 13 games and pitched to a 2.43 ERA.
-After the season, was selected by the San Francisco Giants in the ninth round of the 2022 Major League Baseball draft.
+After the season, he was selected by the San Francisco Giants in the ninth round of the 2022 Major League Baseball draft.

 Choate made his professional debut after signing with the Arizona Complex League Giants, pitching a total of four innings.
 He was assigned to the San Jose Giants to begin the 2023 season before he was promoted to the Eugene Emeralds.
-Over 18 games (ten starts) between the two teams, Choate went 3-3 with a 2.25 ERA and 87 strikeouts over 68 innings.
+Over 18 games (ten starts) between the two teams, Choate went 3–3 with a 2.25 ERA and 87 strikeouts over 68 innings.
 He was assigned to play in the Arizona Fall League after the season.
 Choate returned to Eugene to open the 2024 season and was promoted to the Richmond Flying Squirrels in early August.
-He started a total of 26 games between both teams, going 2-7 with a 3.79 ERA and 128 strikeouts.
+He started a total of 26 games between both teams, going 2–7 with a 3.79 ERA and 128 strikeouts.
+Choate played with Richmond in 2025, appearing in 29 games (24 starts) and pitching to a 4–6 record, a 3.51 ERA and 123 strikeouts over 102 2/3 innings.
+He returned to Richmond for the 2026 season and made 33 appearances in which he went 6–3 with a 4.38 ERA and 65 strikeouts across 51 1/3 innings.